LiteLDev/LegacyScriptEngine/docs/apis/NbtAPI/NBTList.md

 - Parameter:
   - tag: `NBT object`
     The NBT object being added to the list.
+Passing `Null` appends `NBT.End`.
 - Return value: The NBT list with the NBT object added (for chaining operations).
 - Return value type: `NbtList`